COVID-19 Vaccine Availability Update

 All Illinois residents ages 5 and older are now eligible to receive the COVID-19 vaccine.
 To schedule an appointment, follow the directions below to access our scheduling website.
 Or call 708-PILLARS (708-745-5277) and follow the prompts.
 We will continue to prioritize access for Pillars Community Health patients and clients.

 Note: A first dose is not guaranteed; this means Pillars Community Health may have to cancel appointments if we do not receive requested amounts of vaccines from partnering counties.

 The Health Center will call you when an appointment is available for your second dose.
 The information from Moderna is that you can have it anytime 28-42 days after the first dose; for Pfizer you can have it anytime 21-42 days after the first dose.
 We prioritize second doses for people who received their first dose at Pillars Community Health, over first doses.

 Boosters (Third Doses): Booster doses are common for many vaccines.
 Scientists and medical experts are continuing to research waning immunity and how well the vaccines protect against mutations of the virus.

-The CDC now recommends that everyone 18 and older receive a third dose of the Moderna COVID-19 vaccine at least 6 months after their second dose, or 5 months after their second dose for the Pfizer vaccine.
+The CDC now recommends that everyone 18 and older receive a third dose of the Moderna/Pfizer COVID-19 vaccine at least 5 months after their second dose.
 All adults 18 and older who received the single-dose Johnson & Johnson vaccine are also eligible to receive a second dose.

 The CDC has authorized the Pfizer COVID-19 booster vaccine for teenagers ages 12 - 17.
 At this time, no other COVID-19 boosters have been authorized for anyone under the age of 18.